janlelis/idiosyncratic-ruby.com/source/posts/28-operating-nothing.html.md

     # Usage
     [1,2,3] <--- [4,5,6]

-The library is not maintained, anymore, but it is the craziest leveraging of Ruby's capabalities I've ever seen!
+The library is not maintained, anymore, but it is the craziest leveraging of Ruby's capabilities I've ever seen!
 The repo is at [jicksta/superators](https://github.com/jicksta/superators).